DragonWarrior15/statistical-learning-notes/_notes/probability/chapters/exercises/problems.md

 1.  **Poisson Fishing**

     We go fishing where we catch fishes at the rate of $0.6/hour$.
 We fish for two hours.
-If we do not catch a fish in the first two hours, we fist until the first catch.
+If we do not catch a fish in the first two hours, we fish until the first catch.
 Find the following

     -   P(fish for $> 2$ hours)